 About Project ECHO Care for the Elderly

-ECHO Care of the Elderly aims to connect primary care providers to an interprofessional team of geriatric specialists through (will it be biweekly?)weekly videoconferencing sessions.
+ECHO Care of the Elderly aims to connect primary care providers to an inter-professional team of geriatric specialists through weekly videoconferencing sessions.

 ECHO Clinic Sessions will consist of didactic presentations on topics such as: